A DNS server is a crucial part of every Windows computer as it helps to easily find websites and connect to them.

 Check if that has solved the Windows 11 DNS issues.

-Reset and Renew Your IP address
+Fix 2: Reset and renew your IP address

-Your router gives your device a DHCP (Dynamic Host Configuration Protocol) IP address, to enable it to access the internet.
 This type of address is temporary and can be reassigned to another device if your computer is inactive for a while.

 Luckily, you can use the Command Prompt to get a new one.
 Here is how to fix DNS server using this method: